sophieklm/mood/README.md

 # Mood

-REST API Server with React frontend to allow a user to perform a mood check in and see insights about their mood.
+REST API Server built with Express and TypeScript, with a React frontend to allow a user to perform a mood check in and see insights about their mood.

 ### To Do:

-- Fix frontend tests
+- Fix tests
-- Fix warnings for Dropdown (Select component) and findDOMNode

 ## Run: